kiddouk/blog/_posts/2014-02-01-how-i-boost-my-productivity-as-a-developer.md

 ## Get rid of the annoying stuff ##

-If you have one thing to remember about that blog post, get rid of the annoying stuff early in the morning.
-Preferably in the first hour.
-Commit the *very first hour* of your day to get rid of everything that is on the way.
+If you have one thing to remember about that blog post, get rid of the annoying stuff the first hour in the morning.
+Commit the *first hour* of your day to get rid of everything that is on the way.
 It can be paying a simple bill, or that mail that you forgot to reply or even that annoying administrative paper you have to fill up.
 We tend to postpone what we find annoying.
-Eventually, annoying things stack up and are constantly in the back of your head.
+Annoying things stack up and are in the back of your head.
 Getting rid of all the tasks that you have postponed for so long will free your mind.
 No need to think about it anymore.

-Do it for one hour *maximum*, each day.
+Do it for one hour at most, each day.

 Say goodbye to guilt and say hello to free brain time. \o/